vntechies/terraform-aws-batch-github-runner/README.md

-# aws-batch-github-actions-runner
+# terraform-aws-batch-github-runner
-AWS Batch for self hosted GitHub action runners.
+Terraform module for self hosted GitHub action runners on AWS Batch.

-This project will use Docker Image from repo [github.com/myoung34/docker-github-actions-runner](https://github.com/myoung34/docker-github-actions-runner).
+This project will use Docker image from repo [github.com/myoung34/docker-github-actions-runner](https://github.com/myoung34/docker-github-actions-runner).
 Credit to [Marc](https://github.com/myoung34) for his amazing work.

 ![AWS Batch Github Runner](/assets/aws-batch-gh-runner-diagram.PNG "AWS Batch Github Runner Diagram")

 ## How to setup

-### 1. Setup GitHub App ###
+### Step 1.
+Setup GitHub App ###

 Go to GitHub and [create a new app](https://docs.github.com/en/developers/apps/creating-a-github-app).
 Beware you can create apps your organization or for a user.